 The openness and welcoming warmth of the people of Spiti never fails to astound me.
 Not only did they open up the PO for us, they invited us into the little house and let us have our fun with the postcards we wanted to send back home.
-I haven’t met folks as helpful and forthcoming in a very long time, and it was heartwarming to just meet them, see how they live, talk to them about their lives and what they do and how things work.
+I haven’t met folks as helpful and forthcoming, and it was heartwarming to just meet them, see how they live, and simply talk to them about their lives, what they do and how things work.

 I sent back four postcards from Spiti, and I was THRILLED when they all reached me!

 You take a bucketful of incredulity, swirl in never-ending amounts of wonder, add a dash of thankfulness to the universe and mix it all up with boundless joy, and that is exactly how you feel when you lay your eyes on Chandratal Lake early in the morning.

 You wake up at 5:30 AM, hit the mountain in your ice-crusted camper and hike up 20 minutes on a freezing morning, with your lungs screaming for oxygen and your thighs crying out for rest.
 You think you’re going to pass out every few seconds, and then the first glimpse of Chandratal breaks into your vision.
 You can’t believe what you’re looking at.
 It is a smooth, untouched mirror, peacefully reflecting the landscape and casually throwing unimaginable beauty in your face.
 That’s when you forget everything else.
 You forget the pain in your legs, the lack of oxygen, the freezing temperatures; you practically RUN to be a part of the magnificence, and you almost cry when you get there because it is SO BEAUTIFUL!